roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "Please, Marie?"
 I asked.

  She turned on the bed, and a few moments later, I felt her mouth on me.
 "She's doing it, Mom."
-Report_Story #5